xRitchie91/xRitchie91/README.md

-👋 Hi, I’m Ritchie, I'm a full-stack web developer with approximately one year of experience working in primarily JavaScript, Node.js, and Appian.
+👋 Hi, I’m Ritchie, I'm a Software Engineer with approximately two years of experience working in primarily JavaScript, Node.js, and Appian.
 I am comfortable and adaptable to ever changing environments, easily collaborative with others from various backgrounds, and skilled in conflict resolution.
-Graduate of The University of Texas Coding Boot Camp.
+A proud graduate of The University of Texas at Austin Coding Boot Camp.

 📫 How to reach me: